-Whether you are driving around or smashing people on the road, credit where it is due: the game is pretty slick and manages to capture all the action fluidly, and it’s fun all over.
+Whether you’re driving around or smashing people on the road, this game needs credit where it’s due: the game is pretty slick and manages to capture all the action fluidly, and it’s fun all over.

 Vehicles, for example, are a prime example of how Gameloft manages to turn something that many developers ignore, and made it fun to drive around and randomly crashing into whatever fancies.